 • Is a low-cost way to provide resilience to a broader community,

 • Provides the ability to prioritize and phase-in distributed assets, and

 • Is a natural link to the outside grid and markets.

-The feasibility and benefits of embedding community microgrids within Enclave Microgrids are very area-specific.
-Embedding other types of microgrids serving single facilities or campuses within an Enclave Microgrid also adds a layer of defense to those facilities or campuses and enables coordination between the Enclave Microgrid and those other microgrids.
+The feasibility and benefits of embedding community microgrids within Secure Power Enclaves are very area-specific.
+Embedding other types of microgrids serving single facilities or campuses within a Secure Power Enclave also adds a layer of defense to those facilities or campuses and enables coordination between the Secure Power Enclave and those other microgrids.

 San Diego Gas & Electric

 Remote Community with High Renewables Demonstration

 Reliability Improvement Native American Reservation